sctkusel/frontend-nanodegree-frogger-game-project/README.md

 * Use the arrow keys to move.
 * The goal is to collect 5 stars, whilst avoiding the bugs.
 * You have 3 lives.

+## License

+The contents of this repository are covered under the [MIT License](https://github.com/sctkusel/frontend-nanodegree-frogger-game-project/master/LICENSE.txt).